 Additional house-training tips:

-– Always take your puppy out first thing in the morning and the last thing at night, as well as after every meal or drink.
+– Always take your puppy out first thing in the morning and first thing at night, as well as after every meal or drink.

 – If possible, take them out every hour during the day as well.